dcaravana/interview_restapi/README.md

 Swagger PHP client and example included for completeness.
-Turns out API schema generation is a bit buggy so clients must be manually patched for now, see https://github.com/marcgibbons/django-rest-swagger/issues/595
+Turns out API schema generation is a bit buggy so clients must be manually patched for now, see https://github.com/marcgibbons/django-rest-swagger/issues/595 Included also a python client developed manually with requests library.